-Corporate expense in 2020 was \$274 million compared with \$366 million in 2019.
-Expenses decreased 17% on an underlying basis due to lower acquisition, integration and restructuring costs primarily related to the JLT Transaction and savings realized from the completion of integration efforts to date, partly offset by higher base salaries.
+Corporate expense in 2021 was \$272 million compared with \$274 million in 2020.
+Expenses decreased 1% on an underlying basis due to lower integration and restructuring costs primarily related to the JLT Transaction and savings realized from the completion of integration efforts to date, partly offset by higher headcount and incentive compensation.